 The Ludlow River is in the central east of the Geographe catchment and is the only major waterway to discharge to the Wonnerup Estuary, an important habitat for waterbirds.
 The upper catchment is located in the Whicher Range National Park, an area known for its unique environmental features and floristic diversity.
 A small portion of the Ludlow Tuart forest is also located in the lower catchment area.
 The river is of cultural significance to the Wardandi people and registered sites of significance are found within the catchment, including a grindstone artefact site.
-A survey by Wetland Research Management in 2006 found a moderate diversity of macroinvertebrates and several species of native fish and crayfish including the Gilgie, Marron, Koonac, Nightfish, Western minnow, Western pygmy perch and the Mosquitofish.
+A survey by the Department of Water and Environmental Regulation in 2009 found several species of native fish and crayfish including the Gilgie, Freshwater shrimp, Nightfish, Western minnow, Western pygmy perch and the Blue spot goby.
 A River Action Plan developed by GeoCatch in 2002 outlines the characteristics, values, condition and management issues of the river system.

 Approximately half of the catchment is comprised of native vegetation, located on the Whicher Scarp.
 The other half of the catchment lies on the Swan Coastal Plain, where the land use is mostly comprised of cattle grazing for the beef and dairy industry, turf farms, horticulture (avocados and potatoes) and tree plantations.
 A sand mine occurs at the base of the scarp.

 Image: Land-use in the lower catchment is predominately agricultural

 The headwaters of the river are in the Whicher Range.
 The river flows in a north-westerly direction eventually discharging at the Wonnerup Estuary.
 The lower reaches of the Ludlow River have been straightened and into a drain just north of Tuart drive.
 Since 2000, the mean annual flow for the Ludlow River is 10GL/yr of a total of 203 GL/yr for the waterways of the Geographe catchment.